astrohart/xyLOGIX.EasyTabs.VS2022/xyLOGIX.EasyTabs/README.md

 Flag used in [WndProc](#M-xyLOGIX-EasyTabs-TitleBarTabsOverlay-WndProc-System-Windows-Forms-Message@- 'xyLOGIX.EasyTabs.TitleBarTabsOverlay.WndProc(System.Windows.Forms.Message@)') and [MouseHookCallback](#M-xyLOGIX-EasyTabs-TitleBarTabsOverlay-MouseHookCallback-System-Int32,System-IntPtr,System-IntPtr- 'xyLOGIX.EasyTabs.TitleBarTabsOverlay.MouseHookCallback(System.Int32,System.IntPtr,System.IntPtr)') to
 track whether the user was click/dragging when a particular event occurred.

+<a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-showTooltipTimer'></a>
+### showTooltipTimer `constants`

+##### Summary

+A [Timer](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Timers.Timer 'System.Timers.Timer') that measures the time interval within which, if the  mouse has been hovering over a tab, a [ToolTip](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.ToolTip 'System.Windows.Forms.ToolTip') is to be shown.

 <a name='P-xyLOGIX-EasyTabs-TitleBarTabsOverlay-CreateParams'></a>
 ### CreateParams `property`